Ghirardelli Square is in the Fisherman’s Wharf area, with the Original Ghirardelli Ice Cream and Chocolate Shop.

 10 BEST things to do at Ghirardelli Square

-1. Stroll through the internal courtyard at Ghirardelli Square, repurposed from the original, red brick factory buildings.
+1. Stroll through the courtyard at Ghirardelli Square, repurposed from the original, red brick factory buildings.

 Ghirardelli Square SF